Advait-Wakulkar/Docker/notes.md

     - **Use Cases:** Microservices, stateless applications, rapid scaling, CI/CD pipelines.

 ### Practical Example
 If you want to share your website with a friend, just sending the code may cause dependency issues (e.g., missing libraries, incompatible OS).
-By sharing a Dockerfile or container image, your friend can build or run the app in a container, ensuring all dependencies are included and the environment is consistent—solving the “works on my machine” problem.
+By sharing a Dockerfile or container image, your friend can build or run the app in a container, ensuring all dependencies are included and the environment is consistent—solving the "works on my machine" problem.
 - **Dockerfile:** Defines the environment and steps to build the image.
 - **Image:** Packaged application and dependencies.
 - **Container:** Running instance of the image.